Extending

 1. ODL (Operation Definition Language): Declaratively define operations using YAML or StandardMap objects.
 This handles 90% of cases (renaming, reordering, packing args, macros).
 [See: EXTENDING_WITH_DSL]

-• Or update these Python files directly (no YAML DSL required):
+• Or update these files directly (no YAML DSL required):

-2. Adapter API: Write Python classes to support entirely new frameworks (e.g. adding TinyGrad or MindSpore).
+2. Adapter API: Write Python classes to support entirely new frameworks (e.g. adding TinyGrad).

 3. Plugin Hooks: Write AST transformation logic for complex architectural mismatches that ODL cannot handle (e.g., state injection, context manager rewriting).